apache/druid/docs/release-info/upgrade-notes.md

 #### Java 17

-The Druid 38.0.0, the next planned release, requires either Java 21 or 25 (recommended).
+Druid 38.0.0, the next planned release, requires either Java 21 or 25 (recommended).
 Support for Java 17 will be dropped.

 [#19304](https://github.com/apache/druid/pull/19304)